-The Band Wagon Bedroom underscores the circus theme of Roy Hofheinz's penthouse in the sky.
+The Band Wagon Bedroom underscores the circus theme.

 A detail from Judge Roy Hofheinz' over-the-top Celestial Suite, still intact 48 years after it was created.
 The penthouse is preserved in the Crowne Plaza near Reliant Center, originally the Astroworld Hotel.

 The Crusader Bedroom, the Judge’s personal suite and the first room designed by Harper Goff, the go-to talent for Walt Disney.
 Besides lending his creativity to Disneyland, Goff had an enviable, Oscar-winning career in Hollywood as a set designer on films from "Casablanca" to "Willy Wonka & the Chocolate Factory."

 The chess table awaits a future game, in the Hofheinz Suite’s Crusader Bedroom.

 On opening night, December 18, 1969, UPI bureau chief Travis Hughes and photographer Walt Frarrck test out the chass board in the Judge's Crusader quarters.
 (Photographer Blair Pittman for "Houston Chronicle," Houston Metropolitan Research Center, Houston Public Library, RGD0013-69-12-245-021)